gouravkhator/previte/README.md

 - `dev`: Runs the `dev:start` and `sw` concurrently, to have both the development servers running, with clear concurrent logs.
 - `prod:build`: Deletes the `build/` folder, then runs the `vite build` script with production as the node environment.
 It then runs the `sw` npm script.
 - `prod:build:serve`: Runs the `prod:build` npm script, and then serves the generated `build/` folder.

+## Short Notes for Vite with Preact and PWA enabled

+- When loading env variables in ViteJS, refer [this](https://vitejs.dev/guide/env-and-mode.html) docs.
+Also, if I change something in `.env` files, then I have to restart the Vite server for the environment variables to be loaded smoothly.

+## Security Points

+-